28 March - 20 June 2026

 An exhibition exploring personal connections, island life, and the poetry that endures.

-The exhibition will be presented at Da Gadderie Gallery in collaboration with NLS, RSA, Shetland Library, and Whalsay History Group, connecting national heritage with local Shetland history.
+The exhibition is presented at Da Gadderie Gallery in collaboration with NLS, RSA, Shetland Library, and Whalsay History Group, connecting national heritage with local Shetland history.

 Instagram - @shetlandmuseum